logicly-au/docs.iar-dst.online/domains/domain-2.rst

    * severe symptoms that pose a danger to self or others
    * risk arising from severe self-neglect

 The PHQ-9 (item 9) and the EPDS (item 10) include specific items relating to suicide or self-harm risk.
-If these tools are used, endorsement on these risk-related items should be reviewed to assist with rating on this domain.
+If these tools are used, revisit the scores for these items to assist rating this domain.

 .. admonition:: PRACTICE POINT